simon-ritchie/apysc/docs_src/source/rectangle_geom.md

 ## Basic usage

-Mainly, the apysc initializes the `RectangleGeom` class.
+In most cases, the apysc initializes the `RectangleGeom` class internally.

 For instance, the `get_bounds` method returns a `RectangleGeom` instance; and sets its instance's rectangle geometry data (bounding box).